 "Merry Christmas, Ada."

-Carrie retrieved her coat, and was almost to the door when she heard her name.
-She turned and saw Ada wheeling toward her with the big box in her lap.
+Carrie retrieved her coat, and was almost to the front door when she heard her name.
+She turned and saw Ada wheeling toward her, the big box balanced on her lap.

 "Carrie, dear, I want you to have this."

 "Oh, no!
 That's your gift from your daughter."